programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ## Adding the Jar Models

 Three.js can load many different types of models.
 However, the size is very important and large models will not load.
-Models are made from meshes, and the less nodes (points) or faces in the mesh the smaller the model size.
+The less nodes or faces in the mesh the smaller the model size.
 Reducing the nodes or faces in a model, or retopology can be done in programs such as Blender.
 In Blender this is relatively easy, if the model is imported as a STL and if the model does not have an image texture.
 These models were primarily designed in Blender and reduced to under 700KB.
-They were exported as draco compressed GlTF (GL Transmission Format) files.
+They were exported as draco compressed glTF (GL Transmission Format) files.

+{% include figure.html filename="aibom_mesh.png" alt="Framework of a jar with a sculptured face." caption="Figure 7.
+Mesh of the Iatmul jar." %}

+As with the spheres, the jars will get a standard material with a colour.
+{% include figure.html filename="aibom_color.png" alt="Jar with a sculptured face coloured red." caption="Figure 8.
+The Iatmul jar with a solid red brown colour." %}

+We will later change the emissive property of the material to show if a jar is selected.

+{% include figure.html filename="aibom_emissive.png" alt="Jar with a sculptured face brightly coloured red." caption="Figure 9.
+The Iatmul jar with red emission." %}

 Draco-compressed GTLF files are one of the most memory efficient formats to use with Three.js.
+They can also contain image textures for the model and many other features, but we will not use that here.
 However, they require the importation of additional loaders.
 It is also possible to have multiple models in one GTLF file and to separate them once imported.

 Download the [/models folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/creating-3d-scenes-games-threejs/models) from this lesson's [/assets folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/creating-3d-scenes-games-threejs) and put it in the myscene folder.

 The jars will be added to a group (called 'jars') and the group will be added to the scene.
 This will allow us to specify later, that objects belonging to the jars group can be selected.

 Each jar will get a userdata property that will hold the information panel that is associated with it, so that when it is selected that panel can be shown.
 Note that the introduction of the 'piecescale' variable is not strictly necessary as it is set to the same as the ratio, but it can be changed later to be smaller or larger to alter the relative size of the jars to the map.

+Model loading will be written in 3 different ways.
+All these ways are actually the same, but with different degrees of code condension.
+To begin with we will add one model, aibomM.
+A function is defined 'onLoadAibom' that takes the .glb and loads it when called by the loader load function.
+The program will not stop while loading the file which can take a while so to avoid problems do not try to add the model to a group outside the loading function.

 After: